OmarIsmailAbdelrahman/Speaker-Diarization/README.md

 </p>

 ### Dynamic Adjustment of Dropout Rates
-Dynamic dropout involves adjusting the dropout rates during the training process to prevent overfitting and improve model generalization.
-Initially, higher dropout rates are used to enforce stronger regularization, reducing the model's dependency on specific neurons.
-After several epochs, the dropout rates are decreased, allowing the model to fine-tune and capture more complex patterns without being overly regularized.
+We discovered that tweaking the dropout rates during training was a game-changer for us.
+By starting with high dropout rates, we forced the model to avoid relying too much on specific neurons, which helped it learn more robust features.
+After a few epochs, we gradually lowered the dropout rates, letting the model fine-tune and capture more complex patterns.

 This strategy helped us achieve the lower MLD score of 8.9, a notable improvement over our previous results.